Shoulder instability is a common injury encountered in physical therapy. But there are many different types of shoulder instability.

 To summarize, nonoperative rehabilitation of shoulder instability has many subtle variations.
-To simplify my thought process, I always think of these 6 key factors before I decide what I want to do.
-I hope these factors help you too.
-What other factors do you consider when designing rehabilitation programs for shoulder instability?
+To simplify my thought process, I always think of these 6 key factors before I decide what I want to focus on for each person.

 Learn How I Evaluate and Treat the Shoulder

-I have a whole lesson on this as part of my comprehensive online program on the Evidence Based Evaluation and Treatment of the Shoulder at ShoulderSeminar.com.
+I have a whole lesson on this as part of my comprehensive online program on the Evidence Based Evaluation and Treatment of the Shoulder.
 If you want to learn exactly how I evaluate and treat the shoulder, including shoulder instability, this course is for you.
 You’ll be an expert on shoulders!